Trigger thumb: Causes and Private Treatment Options

 This thickening, particularly at the A1 pulley, can cause pain, catching, or a snapping sensation during thumb movement.
 In severe cases, the thumb might even become locked in a bent position.

 Thumb locking or pain making daily tasks difficult?
-Joint Injection Clinic, with clinics near Kent and Essex, offers targeted treatments to restore your thumb mobility.
+Joint Injection Clinic, with clinics across Kent, Essex and East London offers targeted treatments to restore your thumb mobility.

 Common Causes of Trigger Thumb